TophatSynth/medic_backup/Lecture Notes/Week 3/White Blood Cells.md

 		- Makes up <1% of blood WBC's
 		- Granules contain histamine, leukotrienes, proteases and heparin - released in response to antigens
 		- Also does phagocytosis
-		- Role in Type 1 Anaphylaxis - allergic attack
+		- Role in Type 1 Anaphylaxis - allergic attack ^048fb6
-		- Has IgE receptor on cell surface - binding produces degranulation #anki
+		- Has IgE receptor on cell surface - binding produces degranulation
 - Lymphocytes
 	- Makes up 20-40% of blood WBC
 	- Differentiate early from other marrow derived cells